 “I have just completed my undergraduate degree, reading German and Classical Greek at Cambridge University.
 I recently married Ina, whom I met at the Presbyterian Church in Berlin, Germany.

 I am also leading an Asian prayer group in Newcastle and the Lord has really blessed the weekly Bible studies.
-Some people are from Christian backgrounds and other are from non-Christian backgrounds especially from a Hindu background.
+Some people are from Christian backgrounds and others are from Hindu and other non-Christian backgrounds.

 If you feel that you are called by God to be a preacher and can point to some external evidence to such a call, please get in touch with us.
 We may be able to offer a paid internship position in one of the local churches and pay your tuition fees.